 To put this into perspective, in our example JetSmarter loses $22,666.68 on each shuttle they run between New York and California.
 However, this is just a single flight, in reality they contract dozens of charter aircraft to run dedicated shuttles on a daily basis.

 JetSmarter does not own or operate any of the aircraft they utilize for their member flights.
 Instead, they contract through a handful of FAA Part 135 certified air carriers who operate corporate jets, such as Van Nuys based Jet Edge International and Indiana based Travel Management Company (TMC).

 JetSmarter is providing these companies with a tremendous amount of charter revenue on their respective fleets.
 Charter operators will not fly their aircraft at a loss and there is no secret way to reduce the cost of operating a jet, so outside of the volume discount, there is no special pricing for JetSmarter.
 Assuming JetSmarter’s purchasers understand charter operation costs and possess some negotiating skill, they will pay the same price as everybody else.
-As of now, the JetSmarter business model has proven to be very lucrative for a handful of aircraft operators and owners, the company’s President Gennady Barsky, and its CEO Sergey Petrossov.
+As of now, the JetSmarter business model has proven to be very lucrative for a handful of aircraft operators and owners, and the company’s President Gennady Barsky.

 In addition to the companies that operate the jets and the jet owners, the other winners in this scenario are the JetSmarter customers, like my friend, who is only paying $611.11 for a seat on a corporate jet that should really cost closer to $3,000.
 As a business owner, the difference between those two numbers is mind-boggling.
 How is something like this possible?